How can your Shopify store colors affect your site? First, a brief history lesson…

 But what exactly is color psychology and why is it important in e-commerce?

-I would agree with you if there were consumer studies.
-Because sometimes what science can tell us and what marketers can tell us are two different things to our understanding and our bank accounts.
+I would agree with you if there were consumer studies proving it ineffective.
+Sometimes what science can tell us and what marketers can tell us are two different things to our understanding and our bank accounts.

 KissMetrics states, “In a peer reviewed journal article, Satyendra Singh determined that it takes a mere 90-seconds for a customer to form an opinion about a product.
 And, 62-90% of that interaction is determined by the color of the product alone.”